gautamkrishnar/nothing-private/README.md

 ## Contributing

 Feel free to modify the code and open any pull requests.
+Also, be sure to read through the [Contributing Guidelines](./CONTRIBUTING.md)

 ### Todo